fgallagher27/GreenValueNet/README.md

 ## Introduction
 Hedonic pricing values environmental attributes using property sale data.
 Controlling for property and non-environmental local charactistics, variation in property prices can be used to approximate the value people place on the existence of environmental attributes near to where they live.
 This approach is widely used in environmnetal economics for localised features such as urban air quality.

-To my knowledge, few attempts to use hedonic pricing to value environmental attributes at a more national level exist, one example being Gibbons, Mourato and Resende (2013).
+To my knowledge, few attempts to use hedonic pricing to value environmental attributes at a national level exist, one example being Gibbons, Mourato and Resende (2013).
 Most existing approaches also use bayesian or traditional regression models, whereas my approach leverages machine learning techniques including neural networks.

 Having formulated a model that uses property and local characteristics to predict house prices, partial derivatives can be used to construct marginal valuation curves for various housing characteristics.